aws/eks-distro/docs/contents/users/install/kubeadm-onsite.md

 ## Set up worker nodes to the cluster

-Join any number of worker nodes to the control plane, using the IP address, token and certificate hash output by the *kubeadm init* run on the control plane:
+Join any number of worker nodes to the control plane, using the IP address, token, and certificate hash output by the *kubeadm init* run on the control plane:

-1. For each worker node, configure a compatible Linux system, as described in the Prerequisites section.
+1. For each worker node, configure a compatible Linux system, as described in the Prerequisites section above.

 1. Pull and retag the *pause* container (copy and paste as one line):